philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 ## Protectionism

-* On financial controls, bureaucracy, and heavyweight process
-  * They guard so many things, but all too often they fail to protect what's both most vulnerable and most precious: their employees' time and attention.
+* Financial controls, bureaucracy, and heavyweight process guard against so many things, but all too often they fail to protect what's both most vulnerable and most precious: their employees' time and attention.
 * Time and attention are best spent in large bills, if you will, not spare coins and small change.
   * A high quality hour is "1x60", not "2x30", "4x15".